Best workplace interview with Scot Rutherford

 Expressed as a mathematical equation, our philosophy might look something like this:

 Success = (Purpose x Talent) Culture

 To explain, success is the goal of any type of organization and will be different for each organization.
-Purpose is the reason the organization exists – profit is not a reason, only a bi-product.
+The purpose is the reason the organization exists – profit is not a reason, only a bi-product.
 Talent is the people the organization attracts, grows and retains.
 Culture is not just another element, but a power that exponentially increases the impact of purpose and talent.

 2. You have been described as a low-key, genuine person but with strong thoughts on leadership.
 Expand, if you can, especially in light of your comment in a recent presentation that businesses need “more leaders than … followers at every level.”

 We often consider a leader to be the person “at the top.”
 But when you think more deeply, you realize that effective organizations must foster leaders throughout their ranks.
 Leaders must be woven throughout the company, in place at all levels, to ensure that we grow great people.
 Tasks don’t get done unless there is a leader.
-A leader coaches, motivates, shows empathy and humility, is a role model, and supports people so that they can achieve more than they ever thought they could.
+A leader coach motivates, shows empathy and humility, is a role model and supports people so that they can achieve more than they ever thought they could.

 3. You have also said that businesses have more to do with people – than any service or product they provide.
 How is that evident at Scott Builders?